 Recognize Your Place in the Web of Life

-An ecosystem is made up of all the living animals and plants and the non-living matter in a particular place, like a forest or lake.
-All the living things in an ecosystem depend on all the other things – living and nonliving for continued survival – for food, shelter, and other needs.
+An ecosystem is made up of all the animals and plants, bodies of water, rocks, and other elements of a particular place.
+All the aspects of an ecosystem depend on all the other things for continued survival—for food, shelter, and other needs.

-Today, human activities have a big impact on ecosystems.
+Today, human activities have a huge impact on ecosystems.
 We can see these changes everywhere.
-For example, when trees are taken down in a Minnesotan forest, the ecosystems change as species struggle to survive and the local humidity and the climate both change.
-In many ways, the actions and reactions that take place within an ecosystem are like a spider web – when one strand is broken, the web starts to unravel.
+For example, when trees are taken down in a Minnesotan forest, the ecosystems change as interrelated species struggle to survive, and as the local humidity and the climate both change.
+In many ways, the actions and reactions that take place within an ecosystem are like a spider web—when one strand is broken, the web starts to unravel.
 What affects one part of an ecosystem, affects the whole in some way.